wenlianglaw/MegaMillionsSimulation/README.md

 | 1 + MEGA | $4 |
 | MEGA | $2 |

-This program uses the previous wining numbers to simulate the randomly generated numbers:
+This generate `n` random numbers and uses the previous wining numbers to see how much we could win.

-7 29 60 63 66 + 15
+Previous wining numbers are from 2022-07-26: `7 29 60 63 66 + 15`

+I bought 200 random numbers today (2022-07-28).
+Finger crossed.

 # How to run
 Build .cpp file and execute it.

 # Demo

+A random 1,000 plays, cost $2,000 and we win $20, nice~
 ```
 MEGA
 12